ryanaripley/website-basics/4_platforms.md

 I've also walked into organizations where the staff are clearly experts in the website.
 They know the pain points, they know what needs to happen.

-Can you give staff 4 hours a week to learn something?
+Can you give staff 4 hours a week to learn something new?
 That's a huge benefit.